ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 ### A digression about build numbers

 You should have noticed by now that when you install a module (e.g. *asyn* version `4.41.0`) it is actually installed as `4.41.0+0`.
 What is this `+0`?
 This is the *build number*.
-These are used in a number of different deployment systems to distinguish between builds where e.g. the source code may not have changed but some of the metadata or dependencies have.
+These are used in a number of different deployment systems to distinguish between builds where, for example, the source code may not have changed but some of the metadata or dependencies have.
 This allows us to have, for example, two copies of the same version of *StreamDevice* that may depend on different versions of *asyn*.

 The default behaviour in e3 is the following.
 * If you request a specific version inclusive of a build number, that version will be loaded or built against.
-* If you do not request a build number, then the highest matchine build number will be used.
+* If you do not request a build number, then the highest matching build number will be used.
 * If you try to build a module but did not include a build number, then the build number 0 will be added.

 Most of this all happens under the hood.
 One main exception is any references to other modules within, e.g. `mypid.Makefile`.
 To deal with that case,